FREEDOM FROM SOCIAL MEDIA

 They show no negatives, or down-side to life, only wonderful happiness.

-For people whose life is normal, and even difficult, seeing this display of highlights presented as routine by others, makes them feel even worse about their life, imagining that they are inferior and deficient somehow.
+For people whose life is normal, and especially if it is difficult, seeing this display of highlights presented as "routine" by others, makes them feel even worse about their life, imagining that they are inferior and deficient somehow.

-In truth, nobody’s life is like the Highlight Reel, and those who are frequently seeking and displaying ‘fun’ moments, are in fact unhappy themselves, needing the approval of others.
+In truth, nobody’s life is like the Highlight Reel, and those who are frequently seeking and needing to display their ‘fun’ moments, are in fact unhappy themselves, needing the approval of others.
+Mature adults don't need to do this.

-Following these ‘attractive’ images into drugs, alcohol, partying and casual sex, will only make you as unhappy as they are, and needing even more 'likes'.
+Following these ‘attractive’ images into drugs, alcohol, partying and casual sex, will only make you as unhappy and insecure as they are, and needing even more 'likes'.

 2. Your Social Currency